Golden Axe: Beast Rider: Development

 The project's development began in mid 2005 as Secret Level simultaneously worked on a new game engine and toolset for the project.
 Most of the studio's directors were directly involved at this stage.
 The early progress was quick and impressive, leading Sega to move to acquire the studio on April 3, 2006.
 Secret Level was able to get in contact with series creator Makoto Uchida who praised the game production and gave his blessings to proceed with the project.

 As part of E3 2006, Sega issued a press release touting a new entry to the Golden Axe franchise for the Xbox 360 and PlayStation 3.
 A teaser trailer could also be seen during the event.
 During the summer of 2007, fans uncovered new art and sculptured models from the game.

 The October 2007 issue of Play magazine offered new details.
 The game was revealed to feature the return of Tyris Flare, the amazon warrior from the first installment of the series.
 With a heavy focus on riding beasts, the game received an M rating since dismemberments, decapitations and nudity are present.
 The magazine also claimed that the PlayStation 3 version was canceled and that the game would be an Xbox 360 exclusive.
 However, on October 19, 2007 Denny Chiu of Sega denied the Xbox exclusivity, stating "Completely untrue, it's coming to PS3 as well."
 While this game does only feature single-player, in a 2008 interview the senior producer stated that the second game in the franchise will feature co-op throughout.

 The 2008 issue of the annual "girls of gaming" put out by Play Magazine featured a number of images of Tyris.
-A postmortem of Golden Axe: Beast Rider by project producer Michael Boccieri, which appeared in the February 2009 issue of Game Developer, discussed the project's troubled development cycle.
+A postmortem of Golden Axe: Beast Rider by project producer Michael Boccieri, which appeared in the February 2009 issue of Game Developer,discussed the project's troubled development cycle.

+However, Sega has not published the game in Japan.